 - Pre-set Climate Control and Radio : Okay, you’re finally almost ready to go.
 Ensure that your radio pre-sets are selected and that your climate control is set up before pulling out of the driveway.

 - Make a Passenger a Co-pilot : If you’ve got a passenger beside you, allow them to help you focus on driving.
 This can range from assisting with directions to selecting music to opening beverages for you.

 - Don’t Eat and Drive : While an open coffee or drink sitting next to you in a cup holder shouldn’t be much of a distraction, don’t eat or drink anything that requires you to open or unwrap it or otherwise distract you.
 Don’t even think of trying to eat that big and messy burger or ice cream cone while you’re behind the wheel.

 - Take Breaks : As a general rule, you should stop at least every two hours to take a break from driving.
-Not only can you get necessary fuel for you, your fellow passengers, and your vehicle, but the rest and movement can help you can re-energize and refocus on the remainder of your trip.
+Not only can you get the necessary fuel for yourself, your fellow passengers, and your vehicle, but the rest and movement can help you can re-energize and refocus on the remainder of your trip.

 Ontario Distracted Driving FAQs

 If caught driving while distracted, you will face fines and demerit points on your Ontario driving record.
 Starting in 2019, you will also face a license suspension.